pinecone-io/pinecone-ts-client/CONTRIBUTING.md

 Simply run `npm run test:external-app-local` to run all tests that integrate with the `ts-client-test-external-app` repo:

 The `npm` command runs the bash file located in the `src/external-app` directory.

+## API reference documentation

+Run `npm run docs:build` to validate and render the API reference.
+Handwritten comments must have no warnings: missing documentation and broken links fail the build.
+Generated models remain in the reference, but warnings whose source is under `src/pinecone-generated-ts-fetch/` or `src/pinecone-generated-ts-fetch-alpha/` are excluded by `assets/docs-validation.mjs`.
+Warnings without an identified generated source still fail, including handwritten links to generated types.